Building a Dynamic Web Application: A Comprehensive Guide to Using React, Node.js, and Modern Tools - Day 2

 yarn add react-router-dom yarn add @types/react-router-dom

-Update App.tsx
+Update App.tsx:

 - Import

-. - Create basic routes for your application (e.g., Home, About, and Contact pages).
+BrowserRouter, Routes, and Route from react-router-dom. - Create basic routes for your application (e.g., Home, About, and Contact pages).

-Example App.tsx
+Example App.tsx:

 import React from 'react';